-Yolanda Hadid Allegedly Slams Ex-Husband David Foster’s ‘Unacceptable’ Engagement To Katherine McPhee
+Yolanda Hadid Allegedly Slams Ex-Husband David Foster’s ‘Unacceptable’ Engagement To Katharine McPhee

 The age difference doesn’t seem to affect McPhee at all, as an insider said that the two are “totally in sync” and “of one mind.”

-Another source said that “David is really charming.
-The age difference might seem substantial to some, but they are really cute together and it makes sense,” according to Us Weekly.
+“David is really charming.
+The age difference might seem substantial to some, but they are really cute together and it makes sense,” another source said, according to Us Weekly.

 Other celebrity couples with large age differences include Sir Patrick Stewart and Sunny Ozell, who are 38 years apart in age.
-Another couple that has a huge age difference is Billy Joel and his third wife Katie Lee Joel, who are 32 years apart in age.
+Another couple that has a huge age difference is Billy Joel and his third wife, Katie Lee Joel, who are 32 years apart in age.

 Yolanda Hadid Reportedly Upset Over David Foster’s Engagement To Katharine McPhee!